-We have audited the financial report of Greening Australia Limited and its controlled entities (the "Group"), which comprises the statement of financial position as at 30 June 2019, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the Directors' declaration.
+We have audited the financial report of Greening Australia Limited (the "Company") and Controlled Entities ("the Group"), which comprises the consolidated statement of financial position as at 30 June 2020, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the Directors' declaration.

-In our opinion, the financial report of Greening Australia Limited has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the "ACNC Act"), including:
+In our opinion, the financial report of Greening Australia Limited and Controlled Entities has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a giving a true and fair view of the Group's financial position as at 30 June 2019 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a giving a true and fair view of the Group's financial position as at 30 June 2020 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.